uehara1414/docker-django/README.md

 Docker template for static frontend and Django backend.

 ## Structure
-Paths start with /backend/ is redirected to the root path of Django app and the others serve static files in /frontend directory.
+Paths start with /api/ are redirected to the path of Django app and the others serve static files in /frontend directory.

 ## Setup
 Create .env file